-Estate planning doesn’t have to be complicated and you don’t need to be wealthy to need an estate plan.
-It’s a way to provide written, legal directions to your loved ones who may need to distribute your assets after death or who may need to make healthcare decisions on your behalf if you’re unable to do so.
+Estate planning doesn’t have to be complicated and you don’t need to be wealthy to need a plan.
+Simply, an estate plan is a way to provide written, legal directions to your loved ones who may need to distribute your assets after death, or who may need to make health care decisions on your behalf if you’re unable to do so.
 These are important decisions it’s best not to leave undocumented.
 Depending on your needs, here are the documents you may want to include in your estate plan.

 Documents to help in times of illness

-Documents to help upon death
+Documents to help with final wishes